ojarsbuddy/bbo/bbo directing messages.md

 👮👮👮 Please refer to your October 2020 ACBL Bridge Bulletin on page 24 regarding how to report suspect hands with respect to potential violations of Bridge Ethics. 👮👮👮

 📇📇📇 Some of our pairs have not prepared convention cards.
-Going forward please arrange to remedy that deficiency. 📇📇📇
+Going forward please arrange to remedy that deficiency.
+Find tutorial link on St. Andrews Bridge website. 📇📇📇

 ⚠️⚠️⚠️ Please refrain from using table chat to tell everyone (especially your partner) about your agreements when opponents ask ⚠️⚠️⚠️